using https://events.vtools.ieee.org/meetings/xml/0/30/asc/6/OREGON

 Hillsboro - Abstract:

-Join us for a talk from SSCS Distinguished Lecturer Prof. Makoto Nagata from Kobe University, Kobe, Japan, on Monday, October 21st, 2024.
-The seminar will be held from 11:00am to 12:00pm (PST) via a Hybrid format.
+Join us for a talk from SSCS Distinguished Lecturer Prof. Shanthi Pavan from IIT Madras on Tuesday, February 25th, 2025.
+The seminar will be held from 9:00am to 10:00am (PST) via a Hybrid format.
 Please register for the meeting link and information.

 Topic: